Dyastin-0/mrps/README.md

 - Install and enable the service
 - Start the server

-You can configure the `proxy.serivce` as needed, but you need to keep the:
+You can configure the `proxy.service` as needed, but you need to keep the:
 ```
 CapabilityBoundingSet=CAP_NET_BIND_SERVICE
 AmbientCapabilities=CAP_NET_BIND_SERVICE